21jake/crypto-csv-cli/README.md

    <br>

-   These four tasks could be solved with a single API endpoint (`Day Pair OHLCV by TS`), which accepts parameters including **one specified token** and the specified timestamps.
+   These four tasks could be solved with a single API endpoint (`Day Pair OHLCV by TS`), which accepts parameters including **one specified token** and the timestamps.
 Therefore, in the `Api` class, there's only one api method `getSymbolPrice` for querying the price for a symbol at a certain timestamps.
 Every network request to query the value (of one or many symbols) in USD is a composition of this method.

    `CryptoCompare` actually provides an endpoint to query the current price of **many symbols** (they don't have the same endpoint for the historical price data), but I prefered to use the endpoint querying **one symbol** at a time.
 This is not optimized for the API provider.